How to make golden-brown, crispy on the inside, chewy on the outside croutons with any old leftover bread that you have on hand.

 Around here, Caesar Salad makes a fairly regular appearance at the dinner table.
 I generally make it once every week or two.
-It used to drive me nuts though, when I’d plan to make it, and then, at the last minute, discover that I was out of croutons.
-How frustrating is that?
-Well, my friends, it doesn’t have to be that way.
-Here’s what you’re going to do about it!
+It used to drive me nuts though, when I’d be all set to make it, and then discover, at the last minute that we were out of croutons.
+So I decided one night to whip up some of my own, and discovered how insanely easy they are to make!

 Grab your stale bread cut it up into chunky cubes.

-Now, spread your cubes out on a baking sheet and pop them in the oven at 325 for 10 minutes or so.
-You’ll want to toss them a couple of times during the baking process until they’re all nice and toasty-brown.
+Now, spread your oiled bread cubes out on a baking sheet and pop them in the oven for approx 10 minutes at 325 degrees You’ll want to toss them a couple of times during the baking process until they’re all nice and toasty-brown.

-(And yes, that’s real bacon.
-Probably still warm.
-Mmmmmm-Mmm!)
+And yes, that’s real bacon.
+Still warm.
+Mmmmmm-Mmm!